Extensible drift diffusion modeling for Python

 - Pathos (optional, for multiprocessing support)

 Please report bugs to https://github.com/mwshinn/pyddm/issues.
 This includes any problems with the documentation.
-PRs for bugs are greatly appreciated.
+Pull Requests for bugs are greatly appreciated.

 Feature requests are currently not being accepted due to limited resources.
-If you implement a new feature in PyDDM, please do the following before submitting a PR on Github:
+If you implement a new feature in PyDDM, please do the following before submitting a Pull Request on Github:

 - Make sure your code is clean and well commented